basitsk09/test/README.md

 } from '@mui/material';
 import TableCell, { tableCellClasses } from '@mui/material/TableCell';
 import { styled } from '@mui/material/styles';

-//import debounce from 'lodash/debounce';
+// Assuming you have a reusable FormInput component like in Example.txt
-import FormInput from '../../../../common/components/ui/FormInput';
+// import FormInput from '../../../../common/components/ui/FormInput'; // Adjust path as needed

-import useApi from '../../../../common/hooks/useApi';
-// import useCustomSnackbar from '../../../../common/hooks/useCustomSnackbar';

-const StyledTableCell = React.memo(
+// Styled components from Example.txt for consistent UI const StyledTableCell = React.memo(
   styled(TableCell)(({ theme }) => ({
     fontSize: '0.875rem',